xconnected/llama2/README.md

-# llama2
+# llama2 (Easy attempt to use a LLM)

-This repo contains a personal attempt to use the LLama2 model locally (no cloud) with a simple GUI.
+This repo contains a simple attempt to use the LLama2 model solely and fully locallywith a very simple GUI.
-The GUI is not fool proof and is was made just to play around with the language model.
+The GUI is not "fool proof" and is was made just to play around with the language model.

 The implementation is based on standard python libraries.
 For the language model a c++ compiler like gcc or similar is required.
 On Linux systems these compilers are normally available out-of-the-box.
 On Windows systems gcc or the free visual studio must be separately installed.